xamarin/xamarin-macios/docs/website/binding_types_reference_guide.md

 This in general means that when you subclass a class that has been flagged with the `ModelAttribute`, you should not call the base method.
-Calling that method will throw an exception, you are supposed to implement the entire behavior on your subclass for any methods you override.
+Calling that method will throw the following
+exception: Foundation.You_Should_Not_Call_base_In_This_Method.
+You are supposed to implement the entire behavior on your subclass for any methods you override.

 <a name="AbstractAttribute"></a>